 DRCOG recognizes the importance of unbiased, reliable and consistent data in effective local and regional planning and decision-making.
 DRCOG also collaborates with the state to provide a variety of planning and technical assistance services to small communities.
-DRCOG encourages the General Assembly and state agencies to support these efforts and any other efforts that would provide local governments with planning tools, technical assistance and other resources needed to enhance local and regional decision-making.
+DRCOG encourages the General Assembly and state agencies to further support efforts that would provide local governments with planning tools, technical assistance and other resources needed to enhance local and regional decision-making.
 DRCOG supports legislation that ensures readily available access to public data sets, including digital data, for use in planning analysis.